redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ```

 {{% alert title="Note" color="warning" %}}
-To utilize a vector similarity query with the `FT.SEARCH` command, you must specify DIALECT 2 or greater.
+To utilize a vector query with the `FT.SEARCH` command, you must specify DIALECT 2 or greater.
 {{% /alert  %}}

 You must pass the vectorized query as `$query_vector` as a byte array.
 The following code shows an example of creating a Python NumPy array from a vectorized query prompt (`encoded_query`) as a single precision floating point array and converting it into a compact, byte-level representation that can be passed as a parameter to the query: